 Thus the furniture requirements of different rooms should be considered while planning.

-The principles of planning are the specific process which construction managers use to manage and implement a construction project, from designing the structure to ordering materials to deploying staff and subcontractors to complete various tasks.
+The principles of planning are the specific process that construction managers use to manage and implement a construction project, from designing the structure to ordering materials to deploying staff and subcontractors to complete various tasks.